wheel-sh/wheel-agent/README.md

 | oc apply -f -
 ```

 In this example, the parameters must be adjusted accordingly if necessary.
 The referenced container image is currently in a private registry, but can also be pulled anonymously.
 Later, the image will also be made available on Docker Hub.
-However, it is also possible to build the image yourself.
+However, it is easily possible to build the image yourself.

-After the Wheel Agent has been deployed, a Git Hook should be set up for Push Events.
-To get to the hook URL of the Wheel Agent, execute the following command in the namespace of the agent:
+After the Wheel Agent has been deployed, a Git Hook should be set up for push events.
+To optain the required hook URL of the agent, execute the following command in the agents namespace:

 ```
 echo "https://$(oc get route wheel-agent --no-headers -o custom-columns=HOST:.spec.host)/git-hook"